Til7701/openproject-wiki-exporter/README.md

 This is a quick simple program to export OpenProject wiki pages to markdown files.
 It parses the main page to list all wiki pages and then fetches each page to save it as a markdown file.

+Bulk export is currently not available in OpenProject and the API does not really support Wiki Pages.

 Tested with OpenProject 15.5.0

 ## Requirements